Iakobs/godot-google-play-game-services-android-plugin/REFERENCE.md

 ### Achievements

-#### incrementAchievement(achievementId: String, amount: int)
+#### achievementsIncrement(achievementId: String, amount: int, immediate: bool)

 Increments an achievement by the given number of steps.
 The achievement must be an incremental achievement.
 Once an achievement reaches at least the maximum number of steps, it will be unlocked automatically.
 Any further increments will be ignored.
-Emits `achievementUnlocked`.
+Emits `achievementsUnlocked`.

-#### loadAchievements(forceReload: bool)
+#### achievementsLoad(forceReload: bool)

 Loads the achievement data for the currently signed-in player.
 Emits `achievementsLoaded`.

-#### revealAchievement(achievementId: String)
+#### achievementsReveal(achievementId: String, immediate: bool)

 Reveals a hidden achievement to the currently signed-in player.
 If the achievement has already been unlocked, this will have no effect.
-Emits `achievementRevealed`.
+Emits `achievementRevealed` if `immediate` is `true`.

+#### achievementsSetSteps(achievementId: String, amount: int, immediate: bool)

+Sets an achievement to have at least the given number of steps completed.
+The achievement must be an incremental achievement.
+Once an achievement reaches at least the maximum number of steps, it will be unlocked automatically.
+Emits `achievementsUnlocked` if `immediate` is `true`.

 #### showAchievements()

 Shows a native popup to browse game achievements of the currently signed-in player.

-#### unlockAchievement(achievementId: String)
+#### unlockAchievement(achievementId: String, immediate: bool)

 Unlocks an achievement for the currently signed in player.
 If the achievement is hidden this will reveal it to the player.
-Emits `achievementUnlocked`.
+Emits `achievementsUnlocked` if `immediate` is `true`.

 ### Events